Staff leave management: how time off improves productivity (when it’s done right)

 Communication is hugely important here, in various ways and contexts – communication of the policy to the workforce, communication of when and how leave is being taken and by whom, an effective handover between the leave-takers and their cover/department, and communication of any anticipated or actual issues that arise in someone’s absence, as well as a full debrief/handover upon their return.
 This ensures no absences come unexpectedly, there is sufficient time to prepare, and nothing slips through the cracks while anyone is away.

-How leave enhances staff productivity
+How effective staff leave management boosts productivity

 A well-managed leave policy helps foster a supportive and inclusive work culture, which has a huge positive impact on employee satisfaction, happiness and engagement – though a worthwhile end in itself, this also leads to greater productivity.